-I am sorry to say, I stopped using Asana because I needed to remove the added time-suck and frustration.
-There are other project management systems to choose from, I just can't seem to find one I love or justify the cost given my past experiences.
+Ultimately stopped using Asana because I needed to remove the added time-suck and frustration.
+There are other project management systems to choose from, I can't seem to find one I love or justify the cost given my past experiences.

-As mentioned above, I spent just as much time trying to clean up Asana to organize things that I realized I needed to just go back to the drawing board and figure this out.
-Also, I discovered it's really not meant for use with clients, but rather for internal team project management so the client side of things added to the confusion.
+As mentioned above, I spent just as much time trying to clean up Asana to organize things that I realized I needed to go back to the drawing board and figure this out.
+Also, I discovered it's not meant for use with clients, but rather for internal team project management, so the client side of things added to the confusion.

 Proprietary Internal Communication Systems

 Many companies these days have a special system created just for them.
-And unless the employees of the company are the only folks who will be using it and requiring communication, that will defeat the purpose of abandoning email.
-Every company has outside customers of some type, otherwise, what are they doing and how are they making their money?
+Unless employees of the company are the only folks who will be using it and requiring communication, that will defeat the purpose of abandoning email.
+Every company has outside customers of some type; otherwise, what are they doing and how are they making their money?

-The proprietary systems do keep internal communications more streamlined but I just don’t buy the whole “we have totally abandoned email and no longer use it” claims.
+The proprietary systems do keep internal communications more streamlined, but I don’t buy the whole “we have abandoned email and no longer use it” claims.
 I’d love to know what they do with outside clients, customers, and interested parties.

-I discovered (in general) that no matter which system you find which helps keep YOU organized and in order, unless everyone else you communicate with uses the same system, you’re stuck in the abysmal black hole that is message hell.
+I discovered (in general) that no matter which system you find which helps keep YOU organized and in order, unless everyone else you communicate with uses the same system, you’re stuck in the abyss that is email message hell.
 I am troubled by this.
-The busier I get, the more business I acquire, the more messages there are to field and manage.
-Ultimately, messaging becomes harder to keep track of.
+The busier I get, the more business I acquire, the more email I receive, the more there is to manage.
+Ultimately, messaging becomes harder to track.

-I used to say I would give anything to get rid of email.
-That's all I wanted but couldn't imagine a world without it.
-However, after trying so many alternate methods, I find that email ultimately is (for now) the most practical way to track, file, and validate business communications – short of resorting to using snail mail, and who the hell wants to do that? (sorry USPS)
+I used to say I would get rid of email, completely.
+I couldn't imagine a world without email.
+However, after trying so many alternate methods, I find that email ultimately is (for now) the most practical way to track, file, and validate business communications – short of resorting to using snail mail, and who wants to do that? (sorry USPS)

 I haven’t found a better solution, yet.
 I do my best to follow along with trends, new services I discover, and what clients, colleagues, friends, and the “not to tech savvy” folks are doing.
-It seems crazy but I discovered I have to use pretty much all the above-mentioned communication methods for fear of missing important messages and I am not keen on that.
+It seems crazy, but I found I have to use pretty much all the communication as mentioned above methods for fear of missing important messages and I am not keen on that.

-So yes, I have been abducted by email and all the other methods that seem to have been forced upon me.
+So yes, I have been abducted by email and all the other methods forced upon me.

 As I planned to write this post, my ultimate agenda was to share my experience and hopefully learn from others.
 I have questions!

-- Have you been able to completely eliminate email?
+- Have you been able to eliminate email?

-- If you have eliminated email, please share HOW you achieved this success in the comment section, so I can give it a go!
+- If you have eliminated email, please share HOW you achieved this success in the comment section so that I can give it a go!

-- What type of business do you have and how many people do you work with on a regular basis?
+- What type of business do you have and how many people do you work with regularly?